+User acknowledges and agrees that Ryve does not guarantee the quality, character, background, or behavior of any Driver.
+User assumes all risks associated with receiving transportation services from any Driver via this platform.

-RyveDrvreceiv from any Driver via this platformRyveDrivers available to provide the User with transportations services.
-DrivRyveDrivers or to comply or be able to provide any RyveUser and the Driver shall agree to a Farefare and the platform may provide you a suggested fare.
-DrivDrivRyveDrivRyveDriv Driver availabilitiesRyve
+Additionally, Ryve makes no representations or warranties regarding the number of Drivers available to provide the User with transportations services.
+The availability of Drivers and demand for services may fluctuate, and Ryve has no obligation to provide a minimum or consistent volume of Drivers or to comply or be able to provide any ride requests.

+User further acknowledges that Ryve does not set, control, or guarantee the fare or amount a User will pay for a ride.
+You and the Driver shall agree to a Fare.
+You may ask the platform for a suggested fare price, and the platform may provide you a suggested fare.
+You and the Driver can negotiate directly with each other on a suggested Fare.
+All payment terms and pricing are solely between User and the Driver and Ryve shall have no responsibility or liability related to fare disputes, non-payment, or any financial arrangement between the User and Driver.

+User agrees that Ryve shall not be liable for any damages, losses, or claims arising from interactions with Drivers, fluctuations in Driver availabilities, or payment disputes.
+User assumes full responsibility for all risks associated with offering transportation services through the Ryve platform.

 User may be able to choose drivers based on personal preferences regarding the drivers they choose for transportation services, which may be based on various reasons, including but not limited to comfort, familiarity, personal experience, or other subjective factors.
 Ryve does not control or dictate User’s selection of a driver and makes no guarantees regarding User’s assignment to any particular Driver.

-User expressly waives any claims against Ryve arising from User’s preferences or selection process and agrees to indemnify, defend, and hold harmless Ryve, its affiliates, officers, directors, employees, and agents from any claims, demands, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising out of or related to a Rider’s decision to select, not select, or discontinue use of User’s transportation services for any reason.5
+User expressly waives any claims against Ryve arising from User’s preferences or selection process and agrees to indemnify, defend, and hold harmless Ryve, its affiliates, officers, directors, employees, and agents from any claims, demands, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising out of or related to a Rider’s decision to select, not select, or discontinue use of User’s transportation services for any reason.

-Ryve or that of Driver RyveUser pays to DriverError!
-Hyperlink reference not valid._ as follows:

-1. User/Operator’s details:

-First Name ____________Last name_____________________ How you liked to be called: ________

-Address:

-_______________________________________City _______________State________Zip _________

-Telephone (Main) ____________________________ Telephone (Alternative)___________________

-Email: _________________________________________________________

-Driver’s Driver’s license number ________________________State _____ expired Dated_________

-(attach a copy of the drivers license)

-Are you licensed by the TLC: [ ] NO [ ] YES, please provide details of all licenses:

-______________________________________________, expire date: _________________

-2. Car details

-This Agreement applies to the vehicle with the below information and any vehicle used by User using:

-Vehicle Registration Number: _________________________________________________________

-Vehicle type and model: _________________________________________________________

-Plate Number: _________________________________ State: ____________________

-License Name: ______________________________________________________________

-User is responsible to have a licenses and permits too provide Ride-to-hire services and responsible to maintain

-3. Insurance policy details

-The User agrees that during the duration of this Agreement the vehicle is insured under 3rd party/ comprehensive Auto Insurance Policy:

-Policy number __________________________

-Policy expiration date _____________________

-Coverage:______________________________/___________________________

-The User will maintain a comprehensive auto insurance policy at all time with the minimum coverage of ________________________________/______________________________.
-User will notify immediately Company of any changes in insurance coverage and any accidents.
-The User agrees to name the Company as an additional insured.
-User also agrees to indemnify and hold the Company harmless for any claims made against the Company by any customer of the User.ARBITRATION PROVISIONS: RYVERYVERYVE
+2.5.
+Collection of Taxes and Fees:

+Ryve does not collect taxes or black car fund on your behalf or that of Driver (@@@MENDY – PLEASE CHECK TO SEE IF THIS IS PERMISSIBLE@@@).
+This is the User’s sole responsibility.
+Ryve does not receive a share or portion of the fare or tips User pays to Driver.

+Error!
+Hyperlink reference not valid.3.
+ARBITRATION PROVISIONS:

+IMPORTANT: PLEASE REVIEW THIS ARBITRATION PROVISION CAREFULLY, AS IT WILL REQUIRE YOU TO RESOLVE DISPUTES WITH RYVE ON AN INDIVIDUAL BASIS THROUGH FINAL AND BINDING ARBITRATION, EXCEPT AS PROVIDED BELOW.
+YOU MAY OPT OUT OF THIS ARBITRATION PROVISION BY FOLLOWING THE INSTRUCTIONS BELOW.
+THERE ARE AND/OR MAY BE LAWSUITS ALLEGING CLASS, COLLECTIVE, COORDINATED, CONSOLIDATED, AND/OR REPRESENTATIVE CLAIMS ON YOUR BEHALF AGAINST RYVE.
+IF YOU DO NOT OPT OUT OF THIS ARBITRATION PROVISION AND THEREFORE AGREE TO ARBITRATION WITH RYVE, YOU ARE AGREEING IN ADVANCE, EXCEPT AS OTHERWISE PROVIDED BELOW, THAT YOU WILL NOT PARTICIPATE IN AND, THEREFORE, WILL NOT SEEK OR BE ELIGIBLE TO RECOVER MONETARY OR OTHER RELIEF IN CONNECTION WITH, ANY SUCH CLASS, COLLECTIVE, COORDINATED, CONSOLIDATED, AND/OR REPRESENTATIVE LAWSUIT.
+THIS ARBITRATION PROVISION, HOWEVER, WILL ALLOW YOU TO BRING INDIVIDUAL CLAIMS IN ARBITRATION ON YOUR OWN BEHALF.

+3.1.
+How This Arbitration Provision Applies.